code16/sharp/docs/guide/building-entity-form.md

 # Building an Entity Form

-Sharp is mostly made of Entity Lists to display, search, filter, act on instances, and of Entity Forms to create or update entities.
+Entity Forms as used to create or update instances.

 ## Generator